smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 - **Shared Config**: An `aws_config::Config` struct that is responsible for storing shared configuration data that is used across all services.
 This is not generated and lives in the `aws-config` crate.
 - **Service-specific Config**: A code-generated `Config` that has methods for setting service-specific configuration.
 Each `Config` is defined in the `config` module of its parent service.
 For example, the S3-specific config struct is `use`able from `aws_sdk_s3::config::Config` and re-exported as `aws_sdk_s3::Config`.

-Retry config
+Configuring the maximum number of retries
 ------------

-This RFC will demonstrate _(with examples)_ the following ways that Users can set the number of retries:
+This RFC will demonstrate _(with examples)_ the following ways that Users can set the maximum number of retry attempts:

-- By calling the retry_config method on a service-specific config
+- By calling the max_attempts method on a service-specific config
-- By calling the `aws_config::ConfigLoader::retry_config(..)` method
+- By calling the `aws_config::Config::max_attempts(..)` method when building a shared config
 - By setting the `AWS_MAX_ATTEMPTS` environment variable

-The above list is in order of decreasing precedence e.g. setting retry attempts with the `retry_config` method will override a value set by `AWS_MAX_ATTEMPTS`.
+The above list is in order of decreasing precedence e.g. setting maximum retry attempts with the `max_attempts` method will override a value set by `AWS_MAX_ATTEMPTS`.

 _The default number of retries is 3 as specified in the [AWS SDKs and Tools Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-max_attempts.html)._